flutter/website/get-started/codelab/index.md

 The ListView class provides a builder property, `itemBuilder`, where the rows are built inside an anonymous function.
-Two parameters are passed to the function&mdash;the BuildContext, and the row iterator.
+Two parameters are passed to the function&mdash;the BuildContext, and the row iterator, `i`.

 {% comment %}
-xxx: Explain this by breaking it down further.
+xxx: Todo: Explain this by breaking it down further.
 {% endcomment %}
 <!-- skip -->
 {% prettify dart %}